 What Happens In Rehab?

-No matter what the expected duration of your loved one’s stay in inpatient rehab may be, they will probably be facing some intense and, at times, difficult treatments.
+No matter the expected duration of their stay, if you have a loved one, girlfriend, or boyfriend in rehab, they will probably be facing some intense and, at times, difficult treatments.
 Following the detox process, they will be involved in different forms of therapy to help them on the road to recovery.
 (Read more about detox and post-acute withdrawal syndrome)

 In most cases, rehab includes a combination of regular individual therapy sessions, group therapy, and a range of holistic therapies, among others.
 It’s a time for the patient to be focused on recovery, so it would be understandable if, during that time, you don’t hear from them as frequently as you might like.